 SysUtils defines the well-known IntToStr and FloatToStr, which return a Unicode String - but not an AnsiString.
 If you want to use AnsiStrings in your application, you may want to use versions of these routines that return an AnsiString.
-Since these didn’t exist, yet, I’ve written a set of routines to help us converting integers and floats to AnsiStrings, based on the built-in Str function.
+Since these didn’t exist, yet, I’ve written a set of routines to help us converting integers and floats to AnsiStrings, based on the built-in Str function.unit Convert;

 interface

-IntToAnsiStr(X: Integer; Width: Integer = 0): AnsiString;
+function IntToAnsiStr(X: Integer; Width: Integer = 0): AnsiString;

 function FloatToAnsiStr(X: Extended; Width: Integer = 0;